By GLENN GUILBEAU, Tiger Rag Editor

 “Engaging in serious misconduct, which either displays a continual, serious disrespect or continual, serious disregard for the mission of LSU, brings employee into substantial public disrepute sufficient – at the discretion of LSU – in a manner sufficient to materially impair employee’s ability to perform his obligations, or constitutes moral turpitude and breaches his high moral and ethical standards applicable to him as a visible representative of LSU.”

-The courts may have to decide a settlement if the parties do not, which could be addressed Friday at the board meeting.
+The courts may have to decide a settlement or if Kelly gets the full buyout, if the parties do not, which could be addressed today at the board meeting.

 Be the first to comment